-When the University is made aware of a report or allegation of Sexual Harassment/Sexual Assault, the University will endeavor to maintain the confidentiality of the matter and of all individuals involved to the extent permitted by law.
+When the University is made aware of a report or allegation of Sexual Misconduct, the University will endeavor to maintain the confidentiality of the matter and of all individuals involved to the extent permitted by law.
 The University will balance the needs of the individuals involved (Complainant and Respondent) with its obligation to fully investigate allegations and to protect the safety and wellbeing of the community at large.
 In all cases, the University and its employees will respect the dignity and rights of all individuals involved.

-1. Responsible Employees: When consulting campus resources, individuals should be aware that certain employees are Responsible Employees who under this policy are required, after receiving information regarding Sexual Harassment/Sexual Assault, to report it to the Title IX Coordinator.
-These include, but are not limited to, Public Safety Police and Security Officers, managers and supervisors, coaches, club and organization advisors, faculty, Deans, and Residential Learning staff (Resident Assistants, Community Safety Assistants, Resident Directors, and Residential Learning Coordinators).
-Knowledge of an incident of Sexual Harassment/Sexual Assault by a Responsible Employee (other than those who also have authority to institute corrective measures on behalf of the University) does not constitute Actual Knowledge by the University.
+Responsible Employees: When consulting campus resources, students should be aware that certain employees are Responsible Employees who under this policy are required, after receiving information regarding Sexual Misconduct, to report it to the Title IX Coordinator.
+These include, but are not limited to, Public Safety Police and Security Officers, managers and supervisors, coaches, club and organization advisors, faculty, Deans, and Residential Learning staff (Resident Assistants, Community)

+Safety Assistants, Resident Directors, and Residential Learning Coordinators).
+Knowledge of an incident of Sexual Misconduct by a Responsible Employee (other than those who also have authority to institute corrective measures on behalf of the University) does not constitute Actual Knowledge by the University.